As an Amazon Influencer, I may earn commissions from qualifying purchases from Amazon.com.

 - 6 cloves garlic minced

 - 1 serrano pepper sliced

 - 1/2 tsp. turmeric powder

 - 1/2 tsp. coriander powder

 - 1 1/2 tsp. salt divided

 - 2 cups uncooked Jasmine or basmati rice

 - 2 cups coconut milk

 - Preheat oven 425 degrees.
 Cut the cauliflower into bite-sized florets.
 Arrange in a single layer on a large baking sheet.

-- In a small bowl, combine the turmeric, coriander, garam masala and curry powder.
+- In a small bowl, combine the turmeric, coriander, garam masala, curry powder and 1/2 tsp. of salt.
 Sprinkle evenly over the cauliflower.
 Drizzle with 2 Tbsp. of olive oil.
 Then, toss the cauliflower so that it is coated in the oil and spice blend.
-Roast for 20-25 minutes.
+Roast for 25-30 minutes.

 - Heat the remaining 2 Tbsp. of olive oil in a heavy nonstick skillet over medium heat.
-Saute the onions, garlic and ginger until they form a smooth paste, about 5 minutes.
-Lower the heat, stir in the yogurt and water and simmer over a low flame until smooth.
+Saute the onions, garlic, ginger, serrano peppers and 1 tsp. of salt until tender, about 5 minutes.
+Lower the heat, stir in the coconut milk and simmer over a low flame until smooth.
 Stir in the cauliflower and gently toss to coat.

 - Make the coconut rice: Bring coconut milk, broth, sugar and salt to a boil in a saucepan.
 Stir in the rice.
-Lower the heat and simmer, covered, 15 minutes.
+Lower the heat and simmer, covered, 15-20 minutes, until liquid is absorbed, stirring occasionally.
 Fluff with a fork.